MABelanger/jslib-html5-camera-photo/README.md

 export default App;
 ```

-### Run in a browser
+### import the UMD module with HTML script tag

-You can build the dist with :
+You can build the dist and then serve it with :

 ```sh
 $ npm run buildBrowser